efourb/projects-data-scientist-practicum/README.md

 * Data Collection
 * Soft Skills

-### Project 6:
+### Project 7:
 Trained a model that helps to identify a new location for oil production with the least risk of financial loss.

-You can view Project 6 online here, or find it in the corresponding folder of the this repository.
+You can view Project 7 online here, or find it in the corresponding folder of the this repository.

 ## Integrated project 2

-### Project 7:
+### Project 8:
 Simulated the process of smelting gold ore to improve the operation of the enterprise.

-You can view Project 7 online here, or find it in the corresponding folder of the this repository.
+You can view Project 8 online here, or find it in the corresponding folder of the this repository.

 ## Linear Algebra